We're here to help

 You'll probably set yourself up as either a sole trader, limited company, or a partnership when you start your business.

-There are other types of companies, but if you incorporate yourself at Companies House, you'll probably be 'limited' as 96% of all corporate body types fall into that category.
+There are other types of companies, but if you incorporate yourself at Companies House, you'll probably be 'limited' as over 92% of all corporate body types fall into that category.

 Being a limited company means you're 'limited' by shares (if your company has shares and shareholders) or by guarantee (the money gets invested back in, so not-for-profit).